-a,b.
-Mineral resources in the County are primarily sand and aggregate based and include 33 million tons of permitted sand and gravel reserves, 113 million tons of unpermitted sand and gravel reserves, and 386 million tons of crushed rock resources in the northern portions of the County (General Plan EIR, p.
+Mineral resources in the County are primarily sand and aggregate based and include a,b.
+33 million tons of permitted sand and gravel reserves, 113 million tons of unpermitted sand and gravel reserves, and 386 million tons of crushed rock resources in the northern portions of the County (General Plan EIR, p.
 10-37).
-There are several goals and policies set forth in the General Plan that address mineral resource losses that could result from development consistent with the General Plan, including General Plan Goal NCR-5 to protect and support economically viable mineral resource extraction while avoiding land use conflicts and environmental impacts from current and historical mining activities (General Plan EIR, p.
-10-27) and General Plan Policy NCR 5.1 which prevents incompatible urban or other inappropriate encroachment into valuable mineral resource areas (General Plan EIR, p.
+There are several goals and policies set forth in the General Plan that address mineral resource losses that could result from development consistent with the General Plan, including General Plan Goal NCR-5 to protect and support economically viable mineral resource extraction while avoiding land use conflicts and environmental impacts from current and historical mining activities (General Plan EIR p.
+10-27) and General Plan Policy NCR 5.1 which prevents incompatible urban or other inappropriate encroachment into valuable mineral resource areas (General Plan EIR p.
 10-27).
 The General Plan EIR concluded that the General Plan policies contained in the Natural and Cultural Resources Element would avoid or reduce the loss of known mineral resources or a locally important mineral resource recovery site, resulting in a lessthan-significant impact (General Plan EIR, p.
-10-36-10-38).
+10-36- 10-38).

-No mineral resources are identified at Livestock 101 C-3 node.
-The project site was designated for urban uses in the General Plan and analyzed in the General Plan EIR.
-The proposed project would be subject to the applicable General Plan goals and policies related to mineral resource protection and would not interfere with the intention of these policies.
+No mineral resources are identified within the four C-3 District node boundaries.
+The nodes were designated for Regional Commercial uses in the General Plan and analyzed in the General Plan EIR.
+Future development of the nodes would be subject to the applicable General Plan goals and policies related to mineral resource protection and would not interfere with the intention of these policies.
 Therefore, the proposed project would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.